briangerard/briangerard.github.io/personal.misc/rubiks.md

 ### Completing The Second Row

 There are three possible positions you can be in.
-Note that you may need to rotate the BOTTOM side 90-180' in order to get to one of them.
+Note that you may need to rotate the BOTTOM side 90-180' in order to get to one of them exactly.

 ```
 1. The piece that belongs in the FRONT-RIGHT-MIDDLE position is in the FRONT-BOTTOM-MIDDLE